Graphic Arts Admission Process

 *History of Visual Arts I and II must be used to satisfy the General Education humanities and elective requirement if the student is to remain within 120 hours for the degree.

 Complete the applicant information form online.
 Portfolios must consist of 10 visual art pieces that show a range of media and conceptual thought.
-Work must be uploaded in a .pdf format or in a compressed (.zip) file in order to be considered by the review committee.
 Note that any self-portraits should not be identified as self-portraits, but simply as a portrait.

 Student competency will be individually evaluated and according to the stated admissions requirements, the applicant’s written expression, and a portfolio of work based upon: